cwt2020/csgo-lense/README.md

 # csgo-lense
-Overlay-Screen for Counter Strike: Global Offensive that displays a fish-eye lens as your cross-hair.
+Overlay-Screen for Counter Strike: Global Offensive that displays a zoomable lens as your cross-hair.

 Installation Note: This is built to run on the latest version of Windows 10.
 If you receive vcruntime140.dll missing error you will need to download [Visual C++ Redistributable for Visual Studio 2015](https://www.microsoft.com/en-us/download/details.aspx?id=48145).